aserper/AudioBookRequest/README.md

 **Note**: There are two underscores (`__`) between the first and second part of each environment variable.

 **PostgreSQL Setup**: When using PostgreSQL, ensure the database exists and is accessible before starting the application.
 For Docker deployments, copy `.env.example` to `.env` and customize the database credentials.
+Database migrations will run automatically.

 ---